 My take on Audible?

 On the other hand, I found that depending on the book, audiobooks might not be the best format for me.
-For a self-help book like Everything is Figereoutable or fiction books like Harry Potter, audiobooks are perfect.
-However, for personal finance books, I prefer to visualize the graphs, tables and calculations.
+For a self-help book like Everything is Figureoutable or fiction books like Harry Potter, audiobooks are perfect.
+However, for personal finance books, I prefer to visualize graphs, tables, and calculations.
 But this is my opinion of course.

 Bringing it all together